OlgaNazarenko/WebPy_HW13/README.md

 ### Part 2:
 Django project (created site using Django, similar to http://quotes.toscrape.com) [^2].
-For the start need to start Docker through Docker Compose:
+For the start need to start Docker through Docker Compose in order to initialize Postgres, which was used as the main database in this project:

     docker-compose up